StarRocks/starrocks/docs/loading/S3_Load.md

 Small datasets are often loaded synchronously using the `FILES()` table function, and large datasets are often loaded asynchronously using Broker Load.
 The two methods have different advantages and are described below.

+> Note
+>
+> You can load data into StarRocks tables only as a user who has the INSERT privilege on those StarRocks tables.
+If you do not have the INSERT privilege, follow the instructions provided in [GRANT](../sql-reference/sql-statements/account-management/GRANT.md) to grant the INSERT privilege to the user that you use to connect to your StarRocks cluster.

 ## Using Broker Load

 An asynchronous Broker Load process handles making the connection to S3, pulling the data, and storing the data in StarRocks.